 Brief overview of rodents

 Rodents are warm-blooded mammals that have large, continuously growing front teeth that they use for gnawing on objects.
-Rats and mice are two of the most common species of rodents found invading homes and businesses.
+Rats and mice are two of the most common species of rodents found invading homes and businesses in Northern Texas.
 Both are considered to be commensal rodents; this means they are found living in close proximity to people and, over time, have come to somewhat depend on people for food, water, and shelter.
-Rodents, in effect, “share our table”.
+These rodents in Texas, in effect, “share our table”.

 What do rodents look like?

-House Mouse- The house mouse adult is small, growing to between 5 ½ and 7 inches in length, including their long tail.
-House mice have small, beady eyes and both their ears and their tail are covered in a light layer of velvet-like fur.
+The most common Texas mouse found in your home is the house mouse.
+As an adult, this mouse is fairly small, growing to between 5 ½ and 7 inches in length, including its long tail.
+House mice have small, beady eyes and both their ears and their tails are covered in a light layer of velvet-like fur.
 The fur on their body ranges in color from grayish-brown to dark gray; their belly is usually covered in tan or off-white colored fur.

-Norway Rat - The adult Norway rat’s “heavy” body grows to between 7 and 9 ½ inches in length; the tail adds another 6 to 8 inches to their total body length.
+There are two common types of rats in Texas: The Norway rat and the roof rat.
+The adult Norway rat’s “heavy” body grows to between 7 and 9 1⁄2 inches in length; the tail adds another 6 to 8 inches to their total body length.
 Norway rats have a rounded blunt nose, protruding black eyes, small ears, and a bi-colored tail.
-Their scruffy fur is brown and is peppered with black hairs; the fur on their belly is lighter in color - usually gray or white.
+Their scruffy fur is brown and peppered with black hairs; the fur on their belly is lighter in color, usually gray or white.

 Where am I likely to see rodents?

 Rodents enter homes and buildings searching for food, water, and shelter.
-House mice are often found nesting in attic spaces, behind large appliance, behind wall voids, and in crawl spaces.
-They can be found invading pantry and kitchen spaces foraging for leftover crumbs and chewing through food containers.
-Norway rats, because of their heavy, cumbersome body are typically found invading basements and the first floors of homes and other buildings.
+House mice are often found nesting in attic spaces, behind large appliances, behind wall voids, and in crawl spaces.
+If out in the open, they are found invading pantry and kitchen spaces foraging for leftover crumbs and chewing through food containers.
+Norway rats, because of their heavy, cumbersome bodies, are typically found invading basements and first floors of homes and other buildings.
 Roof rats, in contrast, have a light body and are great climbers, so they are usually found invading the attic spaces and upper levels of buildings.